signavio/tech-blog/_posts/2017-08-10-kotlin-dropwizard-jooq-guice.md

 Code can be expressed succinctly as a result of features such as data classes, default parameters for methods and constructors, reified generics, smart casts, and type inference.

 Better [null safety](https://kotlinlang.org/docs/reference/null-safety.html "Null safety kotlin documentation") can be achieved through using non null types.
-Working with potential nulls can also be written more succinctly through the safe call and elvis operators, for example:
+Working with potential nulls can also be written more succinctly through the safe call and Elvis operators, for example:
 ```kotlin
 val country = person?.address?.country ?: "DE"
 ```